aubreycw/ProjectProposal/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Tracking Subject Creation (~1 day)
 I will implement user authentication (using the Rails pattern used at App Academy).

-By the end of this phase users will be able to sign in, sign up, and create new tracking subjects from a form on the webpage.
+By the end of this phase users will be able to sign in, sign up, and create (and delete) tracking subjects from a form on the webpage.
 I will have the app pushed to Heroku.

 [Details][phase-one]

+### Phase 2: Adding and Viewing Subjects, Attributes, and Data Points (~2 days)
+I will add API routes and the necessary Backbone methods (routers, views, collections, and models) for users to create and delete tracking attributes and data points.

+By the end of this phase users will be able to create, edit, delete, and view tracking subjects, tracking attributes, and data points in a single page Backbone app.

+[Details][phase-two]

 ### Bonus Features (TBD)